IBM-Cloud/codeignitor-db/README.md

 This is an example application which can be run on BlueMix using the [PHP Build Pack].

-This is the [CodeIgniter Tutorial] application and it demonstrates push a CodeIgniter applications to BlueMix.
+This is the [CodeIgniter Tutorial] application and it demonstrates running a CodeIgniter application on IBM BlueMix.

 ### Deploy this app: